Basti93/tome/README.md

 # T.O.M.E. - Training Organization Made Easy

-This is a webapp to organize training sessions for sport clubs.
+This is a progressive web app (PWA) to organize training sessions for sport clubs.

-The two main goals are:
+The main goals are:
 - Support the work of trainers
 - Make the attendance process for the users as easy as possible (no account registration needed)